Karpova-Lab/cerebro/Docs/source/Software/Xavier.rst

   Level of light output.
 Each laser diode assembly is calibrated to provide a range of power level values that correspond with known light power (mW) outputs.
 On Time (ms)
-  Duration the laser is on at the given Power Level Ramp down (ms) [Single Shot mode only]
+  Duration the laser is on at the given Power Level Off Time (ms) [Pulse Train mode]
+  Duration the laser is off
+Train Duration (ms) [Pulse Train mode]
+  Duration that the on-off cycles are repeated
+Ramp down (ms) [Single Shot mode]
   Time it takes for the laser to linearly reduce its output from Power Level to completely off.
 Must be a mulitple of 100 ms.
-Off Time (ms) [Pulse Train mode only]
-  Duration the laser is off
-Train Duration (ms) [Pulse Train mode only]
-  Duration that the on-off cycles are repeated

 .. image:: photos/Edit_waveform/parameter_diagram.png
     :align: center